hoseintavakol/KeySwitchFix/README.md

 if is_key_pressed(key1) and is_key_pressed(key2):
 ```

-Additionally, an image of the relevant section will be provided in the documentation to help you understand where to make the changes.

 #### Compiling to an EXE:
 After editing the code, you will need to compile it into an executable file (.exe).
 To do this, first, download and install Python from the official website.
 Ensure that Python is correctly working from the command line.